 Diplomatic Impunity: As the rightful sovereign of Latveria, even that damned Richards hesitates to act against Doom when I am in the USA on diplomatic business.

-Disproportionate Retribution: Some claim that Reed didn't do what Doom has sworn vengeance on him for.
+Disproportionate Retribution: Some claim that Reed did not do what Doom has sworn vengeance on him for.
 In fact, retcons suggest that Reed was wrong and Doom's device actually worked perfectly well — the problem was that Doom used it to look into Hell itself!
 Bah!
 No punishment is too great for that accursed Richards.
 Doom is greatly displeased by these ludicrous and patently false charges.

 Don't You Dare Pity Me!: Pity?PITY?!
 Only the weak are pitied, and Doom is never weak!
 DO YOU DARE TO IMPLY SUCH THINGS ABOUT DOOM?!?

 Doomy Dooms of Doom: It is Doom's name, and it is what Doom shall bring to those that oppose him.
 Why should Doom not be allowed the psychological advantage frequent use of his name enables?

 The Dreaded: Doom is a foe rightly feared, though not to the degree of more, destructive menaces like the Red Skull, Galactus or Ultron, nor does Doom wish for that; I wish to be respected and feared, not seen as some monster that has the commoners shudder at the sound of my name.